* Draghi says will monitor impact of euro strength

 * Yen on course to log seven straight weeks of fall

-* Pound recovers after incoming BoE chief drops no easing hint
+* Pound recovers after incoming BoE chief drops no easing

 * Aussie rebounds on China data after hitting 3-month low

 TOKYO, Feb 8 The euro hovered near a two-week

 low on Friday after the European Central Bank chief voiced

 concern about the impact of the currency's recent strength on

 the economy in remarks that analysts said went further than they

 Mario Draghi said on Thursday that the exchange rate is